Sukrutha9/FlyWings-Sales-Analytics/README.md

 - Category Contribution(Column Chart).: Apparel dominated; accessories underperformed.
 - Quantity vs Avg Price Matrix: Showed trade-off between volume sellers vs. premium items.

-### Salesman Analysis

-Business Questions:

-- Who are the top and low-performing salespeople?

-**Insights:**

-- Performance Ranking(Bar Chart): Clear identification of best and underperforming salesmen.

-### Forecasting

-Business Questions:

-- What sales can be expected in the next 2 months?
-- How confident are these forecasts?

-- Forecast: Sales projected to grow steadily in the upcoming 2 months.
-- Confidence Interval: Upper and lower bounds provided for planning under uncertainty.

 --------